 Micha V Jackson (PhD candidate): Conserving migratory birds in human-dominated landscapes

 This project looks at how migratory shorebirds, an increasingly threatened group (particularly in the East Asian-Australasian Flyway), are responding to changes in habitat availability resulting from human activity.
-I am particularly interested in stopover ecology and the human coastal land use patterns driving availability of artificial habitats that can provide resources for migrating birds, and whether these habitats may be better managed to foster species recovery (primary supervisor Assoc Prof Richard Fuller; full profile).
+I am particularly interested in stopover ecology and the human coastal land use patterns driving availability of artificial habitats that can provide resources for migrating birds, and whether these habitats may be better managed to foster species recovery (primary supervisor Assoc Prof Richard Fuller).

 Graham Fulton (PhD candidate): Nesting ecology of woodland birds in Dryandra, Western Australia